emqx/neuron-docs/en_US/mqtt.md

 }
 ```

-*Node* When the value is read correctly, only the value is displayed, only when the value is read incorrectly, the error code is displayed, not the value.
+*Node* The value is displayed only when the value is read correctly, when the value is read incorrectly, the error code is displayed, not the value.

 There are two message formats for the body.
-You can choose two different formats in the mqtt configuration form.
+You can choose one of two different formats in the mqtt configuration form.

 **Node:**  A group sends a message.